A mixed media installation

 The work employs an assemblage of ‘analog’ collaged media and ‘new media’.
 The depiction of natural and artificial scenes with these mediums allows me to ponder what the future of epistemology will entail as the hybridity of man and machine becomes commonplace in the creative and learning processes.
 The meta-festo speaks to similar points.
 My choice to use a circular projection surface points towards its archetypal symbolism of cyclical renewal, decay and timelessness through the evolution of mind, matter and meaning.
 The surface's blank white slate and irregular edges form a mountain-top-esque platform to project these ideas.

-The animations were made with the aid of Disco Diffusion, which is an algorithm and prompt-based machine learning process created by Google Colab.
+The animations were made with the aid of Disco Diffusion, which is an algorithm and prompt-based machine learning process.
 The meta-festo was engendered using a similar machine learning technology, OpenAI.
-It was trained on a few different manifestos from the art history canon and then developed further with Runway ML.
+Through this process, the text was trained on a few different manifestos from the art history canon and then developed further with Runway ML.

 Three voices were digitalized and mixed together afterwards.

 Within my chosen (found object) collage materials lie their embedded histories.
 Up until postmodernity, the standard epistemology surrounding 'our place in the world' was based on outdated dogmas that were printed into reference books and encyclopedias.
 A human-at-the-top mythology came to be.
 Hundreds of years of imprinting and perspective-shaping came to pass.
 The stratification of species throughout time parallels the arbitrary values placed on the resources and minerals that constitute the carbon-based fibers of the projection summit's collages, the summit itself and the projector’s silicon motherboards.